Russia attacks Ukraine, 'shattering' European peace

 Caption

-Vehicles line up to a gasoline station in Kyiv, Ukraine, Thursday, Feb.
+A man and woman stand next to fragments of military equipment on the street in the aftermath of an apparent Russian strike in Kharkiv in Kharkiv, Ukraine, Thursday, Feb.
 24, 2022.
 Russian troops have launched their anticipated attack on Ukraine.
-Big explosions were heard before dawn in Kyiv, Kharkiv and Odesa, as world leaders decried the start of an Russian invasion that could cause massive casualties and topple Ukraine's democratically elected government.
-(AP Photo/Efrem Lukatsky)
+Big explosions were heard before dawn in Kyiv, Kharkiv and Odesa as world leaders decried the start of an Russian invasion that could cause massive casualties and topple Ukraine's democratically elected government.
+(AP Photo/Andrew Marienko)

 Caption

-Vehicles line up to a gasoline station in Kyiv, Ukraine, Thursday, Feb.
+A man and woman stand next to fragments of military equipment on the street in the aftermath of an apparent Russian strike in Kharkiv in Kharkiv, Ukraine, Thursday, Feb.
 24, 2022.
 Russian troops have launched their anticipated attack on Ukraine.
-Big explosions were heard before dawn in Kyiv, Kharkiv and Odesa, as world leaders decried the start of an Russian invasion that could cause massive casualties and topple Ukraine's democratically elected government.
-(AP Photo/Efrem Lukatsky)

-Police investigate the consequences of Russian shelling in Kyiv, Ukraine, Thursday, Feb.
-24, 2022.
-Russian troops have launched their anticipated attack on Ukraine.
 Big explosions were heard before dawn in Kyiv, Kharkiv and Odesa as world leaders decried the start of an Russian invasion that could cause massive casualties and topple Ukraine's democratically elected government.
-(AP Photo/Efrem Lukatsky)
+(AP Photo/Andrew Marienko)

-Police investigate the consequences of Russian shelling in Kyiv, Ukraine, Thursday, Feb.
-24, 2022.
-Russian troops have launched their anticipated attack on Ukraine.
-Big explosions were heard before dawn in Kyiv, Kharkiv and Odesa as world leaders decried the start of an Russian invasion that could cause massive casualties and topple Ukraine's democratically elected government.
-(AP Photo/Efrem Lukatsky)

-Workers load the debris of a rocket onto a truck the aftermath of Russian shelling in Kyiv, Ukraine, Thursday, Feb.
-24, 2022.
-Russian troops have launched their anticipated attack on Ukraine.
-Big explosions were heard before dawn in Kyiv, Kharkiv and Odesa as world leaders decried the start of an Russian invasion that could cause massive casualties and topple Ukraine's democratically elected government.
-(AP Photo/Efrem Lukatsky)

 Caption